Margo Hebald-Heymann

-Margo Hebald (Heymann) is an American architect.
+Margo Hebald (Heymann) was an American architect.
 Formally based in Santa Monica, California, she specialized in commercial work, transportation, and healthcare facilities.

 Life and education

-She is the daughter of the late world renown sculptor, Milton Hebald.
+She was the daughter of the sculptor Milton Hebald.
 She graduated Cornell University College of Architecture, Art, and Planning and attended the Universitá d'Architetura, Sapienza, Rome, Italy.
 She was one of five women in the freshman class of 64 students, in the class of 1963.

 Work

 She was associate architect for Terminal One at LAX Los Angeles International Airport.
 She was architect and interior designer for children's dental clinics in Oxnard, Camarillo and Simi Valley in California (published).
 She was design consultant architect with the Luckman Partnerships in the plans for the metro rail station in Universal City, California.